Insight > Divorce and family FAQs > Are there any proposals for new cohabitation laws?

 Over the last two decades there have been a number of calls for changes in the law to give cohabiting couples greater 'protections', including:

-- As a law firm dealing with these issues on a daily basis, we were involved in responding to the consultations run by the Law Commission and the House of Commons' Women and Equalities Committee prior to the production of their reports, and we have consistently supported Resolution's campaign as well as created our own content - see, for example our video 'Cohabitation – Get informed and get protected' and podcast episode 'Living together' with Marielle Frostrup.
+• As a law firm dealing with these issues on a daily basis, we are actively involved in responding to the consultations run by the Law Commission and the House of Commons' Women and Equalities Committee and we have consistently supported Resolution's campaign as well as created our own content - see, for example our video 'Cohabitation – Get informed and get protected' and podcast episode 'Living together' with Marielle Frostrup.

 In these FAQs and answers, we use 'England' as a shorthand for 'England and Wales' because England and Wales share a single legal system.
 Scotland, meanwhile, is a different legal system and has different rules for many aspects of family law.